Onika899/Onika899.Portfolio.github.io/README.md

 ## Reflection: Coding My CV Using Markdown (STAR Method)

 ### Situation
-During the development of my digital portfolio, I was required to create and present my CV using GitHub Markdown.
-This was a new experience for me because I was used to creating CVs with traditional word-processing tools, where formatting is done visually rather than through code.
+I was required to create and present my CV using GitHub Flavoured Markdown for my digital portfolio.
+This required moving away from visual editors and approaching the CV as a structured document.

 ### Task
-My task was to transform my CV into a well-structured, professional, and readable document using Markdown.
+Transform my CV into a well-structured, professional, and readable Markdown document that displays correctly on GitHub and is suitable for potential employers.

 ### Action
-- Planned the structure of my CV by organising the sections in a logical order.
+- Planned the CV structure and section order for clarity.
-- Learned and applied Markdown syntax: headings, bullet points, bold text, horizontal lines.
+- Learned and applied Markdown syntax: headings, bullet lists, bold text, and horizontal rules.
-- Wrote concise and clear content, especially in project experience.
+- Wrote concise project descriptions with role and technologies used.
-- Tested and refined my CV directly on GitHub, fixing spacing, alignment, and formatting issues.
+- Uploaded and previewed the `README.md` on GitHub, fixed spacing and indentation, and used Git commits to track changes.

 ### Result
-Successfully created a clean, structured, and professional CV that is easy to read and accessible online.
-Improved technical communication, attention to detail, and confidence in using GitHub for documentation.
+A clean, structured, and professional CV that is easy to read and accessible online.
+The process improved my documentation skills, attention to detail, and confidence using Git and GitHub.

-**Easy:** Organising content, learning basic Markdown, previewing fixes.
-**Difficult:** Managing spacing/line breaks, keeping formatting consistent, deciding project detail level.

 ---

+## What Was Easy and What Was Difficult

+**Easy**
+- Organising content into sections.
+- Learning basic Markdown syntax.
+- Previewing and iterating on GitHub.

+**Difficult**
+- Managing spacing and line breaks for correct rendering.
+- Keeping formatting consistent across sections.
+- Deciding the appropriate level of detail for each project.

+---
 ## Mock Interview Video Reflection (STAR Method)

 ### Situation
 As part of my digital portfolio, I was required to record and include a mock interview video.
+This video was important because it demonstrates my communication skills, confidence, and readiness for a professional work environment.

 ### Task
-Prepare for the interview, record a clear and professional video, and embed it into GitHub Pages.
+My task was to prepare for the interview, record a clear and professional video, and upload and embed it into my GitHub Pages portfolio so that it could be viewed directly online.

 ### Action
-- Practiced common interview questions.
-- Recorded the video in a quiet environment with clear audio and proper lighting.
-- Uploaded the video file to GitHub, embedded it using an HTML `<video>` tag, and troubleshot file path and deployment issues.
+To complete this task, I first prepared by practicing common interview questions to ensure that my answers were clear, relevant, and well-structured.

+I then recorded the video in a quiet environment, making sure that the audio was clear and the lighting was suitable.
+After recording, I saved the video in MP4 format so it could be supported on web platforms.

+What was different and challenging for me was uploading and embedding the video into GitHub.
+I had to:
+- Upload the video file correctly into my repository
+- Use an HTML video tag in my file
+- Ensure the file path was correct
+- Wait for GitHub Pages to deploy the changes

+It took several attempts before the video worked properly.
+I had to troubleshoot issues such as incorrect file paths and delays in deployment.
+This required patience and problem-solving, and it helped me understand how GitHub handles media files.

 ### Result
-Successfully embedded the mock interview video into my portfolio.
-Demonstrated communication skills and technical ability.
-Improved confidence, problem-solving skills, and experience handling media in web portfolios.
+As a result, I successfully embedded the mock interview video into my portfolio, and it plays correctly on GitHub Pages.
+The final outcome demonstrates both my communication skills and my ability to present work professionally online.

-**Easy:** Preparing answers, recording in a suitable environment.
-**Difficult:** Uploading/embedding video, fixing file paths, waiting for redeployment.
+Through this experience, I improved my confidence in speaking, developed better preparation techniques for interviews, and gained practical experience in handling and embedding media content in a web-based portfolio.
+It also strengthened my problem-solving skills and ability to work independently when facing technical challenges.

+---

+## What Was Easy and What Was Difficult

+### Easy
+- Preparing and practicing interview answers was straightforward
+- Recording the video was manageable with a quiet environment and proper lighting

+### Difficult
+- Uploading and embedding the video on GitHub took time
+- Fixing file path issues and ensuring correct display
+- Waiting for GitHub Pages to redeploy changes
+- Troubleshooting playback issues through multiple attempts

 ---

 ## Reflection: Using GitHub Pages (STAR Method)